VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/merchandise-management/items/creating-editing-deleting-a-product.md

 On the first step enter product details:

-1. **Item Name**В - a descriptive name of the product.
+1. **Item Name** - a descriptive name of the product.
-2. **Item Type**В - select type from the drop-down list.
+2. **Item Type** - select type from the drop-down list.
-3. **Can be purchased**В - select this check box to allow this item to be purchased.
+3. **Can be purchased** - select this check box to allow this item to be purchased.
-4. **Store visible**В - select this check box to let this product appear in the store.
+4. **Store visible** - select this check box to let this product appear in the store.
 5. **Min.
-Quantity**В - minimum quantity of product that must be ordered by a customer.
+Quantity** - minimum quantity of product that must be ordered by a customer.
 6. **Max.
-Quantity**В - maximum quantity of product that can be ordered by a customer.
+Quantity** - maximum quantity of product that can be ordered by a customer.
-7. **Enable Date/Time**В - date and time when the product will be available in the store.
+7. **Enable Date/Time** - date and time when the product will be available in the store.
 Useful for seasonal products.
-8. **Disable Date/Time**В - date and time when the product will be unavailable in the store.
+8. **Disable Date/Time** - date and time when the product will be unavailable in the store.
 Useful for seasonal products.

 On the second step enter editorial review information.
 This step is not required, you can skip it.